 - Incest (sexual contact between family members)

-- Forcing someone to touch another in a sexual way or place
+- Forcing someone to watch, touch or act in unwanted sexual activities

 - Voyeurism (viewing private sexual acts or people undressing)

 - Exhibitionism (exposing naked parts of the body to other people)

 - Sexting (using modern technology ie computers, mobile phones to expose or distribute sexually-based material)

 - Producing or viewing child pornography